homewise-solutions-inc/developer-guides/product_table/archive/embed_1.9.md

 * `term` - Set default rate term (in years).
 * `lenderType` - Set default lender type.
 * `creditScore` - What type of lenders and rates to show.
 Score of 650+ for A-type.
 Score below 650 for B-type.
-* `featureCount` - Limit (or increase) the number of features listed in bullet form.
-Value `0` will completely hide features.
+* `featureCount` - Allows you to limit (or increase) the number of features listed in bullet form.
 * `hide` - Define the UI controls you want hidden.
 Default or set values from configuration is used in search.
 * `lenderName` - Provide a list of lender codes to filter the results by.
 Your Homewise contact will provide this list to you.